d-ries/linux-essentials/03_commandline/01_course.md

 ## manpages
 ### man
 In Linux we use a CLI.
-Therefor we will have to work with various commands.
-Our Ubuntu installation has all kinds of commands built in.
-To find commands that we can use we could use Google, but the operating system has information about all installed commands.
+Therefore we will have to work with various commands.
+Our Ubuntu installation has all kinds of commands built-in.
+To find commands that we can use we could use Google, but the operating system itself also has information about all installed commands.
 This info is bundled in _manpages_ (short for manual pages).
 You can access these manpages through the `man` command.

 Type man followed by a command (for which you want help) and start reading:
 ```bash
 man shutdown
 ```
-Not only commands have their own manpage, config/system files might have a manpage aswell.
+Not only commands have their own manpage, config/system files might have a manpage as well.
 The command below shows the manpage of the `syslog.conf` file:
 ```bash
 man syslog.conf
 ```

 ?> <i class="fa-solid fa-circle-info"></i> manpages are pretty big and exist out of multiple pages and/or sections.
 To view the next page in a manpage you can press the `spacebar` or you can use the `arrow keys`.
 Manpages are pretty easy to search.
 Just type `/` followed by a keyword.
 The manpage will highlight the first occurence of that keyword.
-You can use the keys `n` (_next_) to go to the next occurence of the keyword.
+You can use the key `n` (_next_) to go to the next occurence of the keyword.
 Exiting a manpage can be done by pressing the `q` (_quit_) key.
 Want to know more about manpages? type `man man`!

-You can search the description of all installed commands by using the `-k` option as follows:
+You can search the description of an installed command by using the `-k` option (or the command apropos) as follows:
 ```bash
 man -k shutdown
 ```